Ezhu Sundara Rathrikal: Cast

-Director Anoop Sathyan appears in a cameo role as a man trying to hook up with Sini ,while Sini is waiting for Alex in the restaurant.
-Anoop appears in the movie as he was working as an associate of Lal Jose in the movie at the time.
+Director Anoop Sathyan appears in a cameo role as a man trying to hook up with Sini when she is waiting for Alex in the restaurant.
+Anoop appears in the scene as he was working as an associate of Lal Jose in the movie at the time.

 Production

-Dileep was chosen to play the lead role of an Ad-filmmaker.
+Dileep was chosen to play the lead role of an ad filmmaker.
 It is the seventh film of Lal Jose with Dileep in lead role and the second with writer James Albert.
 The film was produced by Small Town Cinema.

 Reception

 The film received mixed reviews from the critics.
 Sify said "Ezhu Sundara Rathrikal gives you the feeling that there is a basic storyline here, which could have been fine as a feel good entertainer, if it was made well.
 In the current form, all that this confusion drama succeeds in is to leave you more confused".
 The Times of India rated the film 3/5 and said "Lal Jose intently tries to hold the complexities with a sense of triviality.
 He does away with tears and piano at times of grave emotional crises and would instead squeeze in cartoonish sequences.
 The light-hearted treatment works to an extent, but not for long as the narrative is crippled by a sluggishness that results from a poorly conceived script".
 Filmibeat wrote "There are some scenes where you can see the typical Lal Jose touch in the movie.
 But whether the director have fully succeeded to satisfy the viewers, it's a no. Still, Ezhu Sundara Rathrikal is a feel good movie which has its moments here and there" and rated 3/5.